LightningCreations/lclib/doc/io/IOWrapper.md

 int read(); //(2)
 ```
 (1): reads sz bytes from the buffer to ptr.
 If there are no bytes remaining in the buffer, returns EOF.
 Otherwise, if there is n bytes remaining in buffer, where n is less than sz, then n bytes are copied from the buffer to ptr, the buffer is advanced to the end, and n is returned.
 This may invalidate objects at ptr as specified in InputStream.read(void*,std::size_t).
-Otherwise, sz bytes are copied to ptr, the buffer is advanced by sz bytes, and sz is returned<br/>
+Otherwise, sz bytes are copied to ptr, the buffer is advanced by sz bytes, and sz is returned

+The ranges of `[buff,buff+blen)` and `[ptr,ptr+sz)` must not overlap, or the behavior is undefined.

 (2): reads a single byte from the stream.
 If there are no bytes remaining in the buffer, returns EOF.
 Otherwise, returns the byte at the current position of the buffer, and advances the buffer by 1.